June 12, 2025

 If you are worried about your credit scores when shopping for an FHA lender, be sure to ask each one you compare what their “compensating factors” might be if your FICO scores aren’t as high as the lender would like.

-And don’t forget to ask each lender you compare about anticipated closing costs, how much discount points might cost if you choose to buy down your interest rate up front, and how much savings per month on your mortgage you might realize if you do pay for those discount points.
+And don’t forget to ask each lender you compare about anticipated closing costs, how much discount points might cost if you buy down your interest rate up front, and how much savings per month on your mortgage you might realize if you do pay for those discount points.